IQSS/dataverse/doc/sphinx-guides/source/installation/external-tools.rst

 .. literalinclude:: ../_static/installation/files/root/external-tools/awesomeTool.json

-In the example above, there are reserved words that can be used to insert dynamic values into tools.
+In the example above, a mix of required and optional reserved words appear that can be used to insert dynamic values into tools.
 The supported values are:

-- ``{fileId}`` - The Dataverse database ID of a file the external tool has been launched on.
+- ``{fileId}`` (required) - The Dataverse database ID of a file the external tool has been launched on.
-- ``{apiToken}`` - The Dataverse API token of the user launching the external tool.
+- ``{apiToken}`` (optional) - The Dataverse API token of the user launching the external tool.

 Making an External Tool Available in Dataverse
 ----------------------------------------------